cmakkaya/veterian-clinic-ai-chatbot/README.md

 6. Running a Java-based microservices Application with MySQL DB on Azure Cloud
 * 6.1.
 Cloning the Source Code of the Java-based Microservices Application to your VM
 * 6.2.
 Architecture Diagram of the Spring Microservices App
 * 6.3.
-Creating jar Files and Images
+Creating Jar Files and Images
 * 6.4.
 Preparing Docker Compose File
 * 6.5.
 Creating an .env File
 * 6.6.
-Modifying the application.yml of spring-petclinic-genai-service to Integrate the Spring AI Chatbot
+Modifying the application.yml of spring-petclinic-genai-service to integrate the Spring/Azure AI Chatbot
 * 6.7.
-Starting the Installation Microservices Application
+Starting the Installation of the Microservices Application
 * 6.8.
 Checking that the application is running properly
 7. MySQL Database configuration
 * 7.1.
 Starting a MySQL Database